Primordial perturbations and inflation in a holography inspired Gauss-Bonnet cosmology: Scalar spectral index and tensor to scalar ratio

 For comparison, it is worth quoting the results we have obtained in holographic cosmology (HC) \cite{bertini}

 and

 which, in the limit $h^2\rightarrow 0$, coincide with the results obtained in the standard $k$-inflation \cite{hwang} in general relativistic cosmology.
-Clearly, there is a substantial deviation from the standard cosmology: the leading term in (\ref{eq130}) is suppressed by a factor $6\varepsilon_1/h^2$ compared with (\ref{eq128}) and the first order corrections to $n_{\rm S}$ in (\ref{eq131}) are enhanced by a factor of 2 compared with (\ref{eq129}).
+Clearly, there is a significant deviation from the standard cosmology: the leading term in (\ref{eq130}) is suppressed by a factor

+compared with (\ref{eq128}) and the first order corrections to $n_{\rm S}$ in (\ref{eq131}) are enhanced roughly by a factor of 2 compared with (\ref{eq129}).
 It is interesting to note that a similar suppression of the leading term in $r$ is obtained in a recent model \cite{odintsov3} based on $f(R)$ gravity.

 Our analysis and the results obtained so far have been basically model independent.
 To make a comparison with observation, e.g., to plot $r$ versus $n_{\rm S}$, we need to specify a model.
 A model which can be easily treated is the tachyon condensate \cite{sen} which has been extensively studied in the context of inflation \cite{steer,fairbairn,frolov,shiu1,sami,shiu2,kofman,cline,salamate2018,barbosa2018,dantas2018}.
 Tachyon models are of particular interest as in these models inflation is driven by the tachyon field originating in M or string theory.
 The basics of the tachyon condensation are contained in an effective field theory \cite{sen} with Lagrangian of the Dirac-Born-Infeld (DBI) form